danielrs95/notasEstudio/0_YouDontKnowJavaScript/2_this & Object Prototypes.md

     - It's a good idea to use `for..in` loops only on objects and `for` loops with numeric index iteration for arrays

-Another way that enumerable and nonenumerable propertties can be distinguished
+Another way that enumerable and nonenumerable properties can be distinguished

 ```js
 var myObject = { };